 A first look at plans to create a new £100m neighbourhood in Lancaster's Canal Quarter area has been revealed.

-The developers' masterplan for regenerating the three-acre Brewery Lane site includes a hotel, housing including 60 residential homes and 150 student homes, a state-of-the-art medical centre, a car parking hub, children's nursery and restoring the former brewery to create a 600-capacity entertainment venue with office space for businesses.
+The developers' masterplan for regenerating the three-acre Brewery Lane site includes a hotel, housing including 60 residential units and 150 student homes, a state-of-the-art medical centre, a car parking hub, children's nursery and restoring the former brewery to create a 600-capacity entertainment venue with office space for businesses.

 Russ Worthington from Lancaster, speaking on behalf of the developers, said it was a "once in a generation opportunity for Lancaster".